dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ## After the transfer

-When the transfer is completed, you will receive a confirmation email from DNSimple.
-Congratulations!
-Your domain is now transferred to DNSimple and you can manage it from your DNSimple account.
+When the transfer has completed, you will receive an email from DNSimple confirming that your domain has been transferred to DNSimple.
+You can now manage your domain from your DNSimple account.

-### Change name servers
+### Changing name servers

-It's important to note that **we don't automatically point your domain to our name servers** when the transfer completes.
+**We don't automatically point your domain to our name servers** when the transfer completes.

 To avoid unexpected downtime and confusion, we don't change the domain name servers upon a successful transfer.
 When the domain is transferred to us, we will keep using the same name servers previously configured for the domain.

-You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered) in one click or [manually configure the name servers](/articles/setting-name-servers).
+You can now decide to [point the domain to DNSimple name servers](/articles/delegating-dnsimple-registered) in one click, or [manually configure the name servers](/articles/setting-name-servers).

 <warning>
-Generally, we suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain), to avoid downtime during the transfer.
-In fact, some DNS providers will stop serving the DNS for the domain as soon as the transfer is completed.
+We suggest pointing [your domain to our name servers before the transfer](/articles/before-transferring-domain) to avoid downtime during the transfer.
+Some DNS providers will stop serving the DNS for the domain as soon as the transfer has completed.
 </warning>

 ### Expiration extension

 UK and CO.UK domains may or may not be extended when they are successfully transferred.
-If your co.uk domain has less than 3 months remaining until it expires then it will be extended by 2 years; the price of this extension is included in the transfer fee.
-If your co.uk domain has 3 months or more remaining, then no extension will take place automatically.
+If your CO.UK domain has less than 3 months remaining before expiration, then it will be extended by 2 years; the price of this extension is included in the transfer fee.
+If your CO.UK domain has 3 or more months remaining, then it will not be automatically extended.